Bullion Rose Bud Video Tutorial

 Here's the video:

-If you want to learn basic embroidery stitches, check out the rest of the embroidery video tutorials available in my Video Library of Stitches.
+If you want to learn basic embroidery stitches, check out the rest of the embroidery video tutorials available in my collection of how-to videos for hand embroidery.
 Feel free to share the link with stitching friends, or people just getting into the art of embroidery!

 Have fun with it!